zapier/zapier-platform-cli/README-source.md

 ### Custom

 This is what most "API Key" driven apps should default to using.
-You'll likely provide some some custom `beforeRequest` middleware or a `requestTemplate` to complete the authentication by adding/computing needed headers.
+You'll likely provide some custom `beforeRequest` middleware or a `requestTemplate` to complete the authentication by adding/computing needed headers.

 > Example App: check out https://github.com/zapier/zapier-platform-example-app-custom-auth for a working example app for custom auth.